23 weeks pregnant: advice, symptoms and what to expect

 How big is my baby at 23 weeks?

 We can’t get enough of the fruit comparisons.
-This week, your baby is over 11 inches long and at just over a pound heavy, she’s about the size of a large grapefruit.
+This week, your baby is nearly 30cm long from head to heel and at just over a pound heavy, your baby is about the size of a large grapefruit or a small mango.

 What’s my baby doing at 23 weeks?

-There are other developments, too: her bone marrow is starting to make blood cells, and you’ll now be able to hear her heartbeat through a stethoscope.
+There are other developments, too: bone marrow is starting to make blood cells, and you’ll now be able to hear their heartbeat through a stethoscope.

-Your baby has also started developing a noticeable sleep-wake cycle, so there will be periods where she’s active and awake, and times when she’s asleep and resting.
-You’ll start noticing these different periods as her movements become clearer - you may even be able to wake her up by your movements or by sounds around you.
+Your baby has also started developing a noticeable sleep-wake cycle, so there will be periods where she active and awake, and times when they're asleep and resting.
+You’ll start noticing these different periods as movements become clearer - you may even be able to wake your baby up by your movements or by sounds around you.
 Watch out and see if your bump moves if you have a warm bath or drink an icy glass of water.

 6 common symptoms to look out for at 23 weeks pregnant: